OpenDataDSL/documentation/docs/topics/subscribing/subscribe_publish.md

 * Select **Subscriptions**
 * Find the subscription you want to add the target to.
 * Click the + button next to targets
-* Select ProcessTarget
+* Select PublishTarget
-* Fill out the process field appropriately
+* Fill out the to field appropriately
 * Click the save button